Chemical BAC Test DUI Attorneys in Connecticut

 The license suspension penalties for BAC chemical test refusals are as follows:

-- Three years for the third offense
+- 45 days followed by 3 years with an IID for the third offense

 To schedule a free consultation,

 fill out a form online or call (844) 913-7747.

 When asking for you to submit to a test, the police officer is required

 to give you an Implied Consent Advisory, which informs you of the consequences

 you will face for refusal.
 Many times, the penalties that you face for

 refusal are worse than those for if you are found guilty of DUI.
 The prosecution